Korus

 Seasonal Rotation: Why Timing Your Visit Matters

-Modern cuisine kitchens that take the market seriously shift character across the year in ways that make repeat visits worthwhile rather than repetitive.
+Modern cuisine kitchens that take the market seriously shift character across the year in ways that make repeat visits worthwhile instead of repetitive.
 In Paris, the seasonal rhythm is well-defined: spring brings asparagus, morels, young alliums; summer pushes towards tomatoes, courgette flowers, stone fruit; autumn is when game, ceps, root vegetables reshape a menu; winter favours truffles, aged proteins, heavier preparations.
 A kitchen operating at Michelin Plate level is almost certainly working within this calendar, which means the dish you ordered in March will not be the dish available in October.

 For a returning guest, this is the practical upside of booking again.
 Come back in a different season and you are, in meaningful respects, eating at a different restaurant.
 If your first visit was in warmer months, an autumn or winter return will show you a different register of the kitchen, richer, more textured preparations that suit the colder weather.
 The reverse is equally true: a winter visitor who returns in late spring will find a lighter, more vegetable-forward approach.
 Plan your second visit around the season you did not experience the first time.